Token Handler Design Overview

 The token handler pattern separates web and API concerns to reduce complexity and give you choices.
 It is possible to deploy multiple SPAs within the same web domain, with seamless navigation between them due to shared cookies.
 For example, you could deploy secured and unsecured apps at different paths, or you could split a large web application into micro-frontends to keep your SPA code sizes manageable.

 Cookies issued by token handler components are sharable by all secured micro-frontends within a web domain, even if frontends use different technology stacks.
 Yet we only recommend cookie sharing when all apps are for the same business area.
-The OAuth and SameSite Cookies article provides further information on scaling the use of cookies across applications.
+The OAuth and SameSite Cookies article provides further recommendations on scaling the use of cookies across applications.

 Developer Experience

-The token handler pattern can enable frontend developers to run code for just the Web UI, and to work solely in a browser based technology, such as React or Angular.
+.
 This provides maximum productivity, with static content built locally and no need to run a complex web backend.
 Moving to the token handler pattern does require developers to manage additional components though.
-See the Web Development Setup article for some recommendations on managing this.
+See the Web Development Setup article for some recommendations.

 Professional Implementations

 At Curity, we provide expert implementations of the OAuth Agent and OAuth Proxy, which will work with any standards-based authorization server.
 This enables companies to simply configure or deploy a working solution, without needing to build their own cookie integrations from scratch.
-For more information about Curity's offering, see the following resources:
+For more information about Curity's solution, see the following resources:

 Conclusion